earth4x/sebastienpelletier/_posts/2016-09-20-document-angular-dgeni.markdown

 - <a href="#create-folder-structure">2.
 Create folder structure</a>
 - <a href="#setup-configuration-file">3.
 Setup configuration file</a>
 - <a href="#creating-static-documentation">4.
 Creating static documentation</a>
-- <a href="#installing-and-configuration">5.
+- <a href="#basic-export-to-html-partials">5.
 Basic export to HTML partials</a>
-- <a href="#installing-and-configuration">6.
+- <a href="#creating-an-angular-app-to-show-the-documentation">6.
 Creating an Angular app to show the documentation</a>
-- <a href="#installing-and-configuration">7.
+- <a href="#creating-a-processor-for-our-angular-index-page">7.
 Creating a processor for our Angular index page</a>
-- <a href="#installing-and-configuration">8.
+- <a href="#generating-a-list-of-pages-for-our-sidebar">8.
 Generating a list of pages for our sidebar</a>
-- <a href="#installing-and-configuration">9.
+- <a href="#documenting-a-module-controller-directive-and-service">9.
 Documenting a Module, Controller, Directive and Service</a>
-- <a href="#installing-and-configuration">10.
+- <a href="#compile-and-deploy">10.
 Compile and deploy</a>
-- <a href="#documenting-your-code">Documenting your code</a>
-- <a href="#generating-documentation">Generating documentation</a>
-- <a href="#how-to-improve">How to improve</a>
 - <a href="#limitations">Limitations</a>

-Set this up as a tutorial so that people can follow along...
-Setup Angular's documentation generator for your Angular app in 10 steps

-People also like numbers, steps to follow - so by the end they can do it all themselves for their app.
-An example of "how" to actually document the app would also be *amazing*!
-Todd Motto

-Step 9) Documenting the app
-Now we need to go to some code examples and do this, this and this.
-Todd Motto

-Step 10) Final compile and deploy

 ### What's Dgeni